10 tips to avoid Internet fraud

 Do not transfer money to unknown people.
 Personally make sure that anyone asking you for money really is who they say they are.

 Ignore or delete e-mails from unknown senders.
 Even if the subject line sparks your curiosity.
-Do not open e-mails, links or attachments such as zip files from unknown senders.
+Do not open e-mails, links or attachments from unknown senders.
 They might contain viruses or Trojans.

 9. Updates and anti-virus software